1 2 | for i in range(0, 21): print(i ** 2) |

 This article will consist of the control flow Compound Statements found in python.

-and False
+Boolean Values: True and False

-: (conditional branches/selection statements)
+if: (conditional branches/selection statements)

-and continue
+break and continue

 range